A child who believes in themselves again.

 Will my school accept this report?

 Yes.
 Schools use private evaluation reports.
-They may run their own testing alongside ours that is standard but they cannot dismiss documented findings from a licensed practitioner.
+They may run their own testing alongside ours, but they cannot dismiss documented findings from a licensed practitioner.

 Initiates the school's own evaluation process

 A formal report from a licensed practitioner is harder for a school to table than a parent's concern.
-It shows documented clinical need.
+It shows a documented, evidence-based need.

 Strengthens your position in IEP and 504 meetings

-A licensed specialist's clinical determination is harder for a school team to dismiss than a parent's observations alone.
+A licensed specialist's written findings are harder for a school team to dismiss than a parent's observations alone.
 You walk in with documentation.

 Gives specialists a complete picture